ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 We know that many programs have a large number of build parameters that need to be configured, and different users may want to use different build parameters.
 This is where `Overriding` and `Overlays` come in handy.
 Let me give you a few examples I have encountered:

-1. [`fcitx5-rime.nix`](https://github.com/NixOS/nixpkgs/blob/e4246ae1e7f78b7087dce9c9da10d28d3725025f/pkgs/tools/inputmethods/fcitx5/fcitx5-rime.nix): By default, `rimeDataPkgs` for `fcitx5-rime` uses the `rime-data` package, but this parameter can be customized using `override` to load custom rime configuration (such as loading the Xiaohe keyboard input method configuration).
+1. [`fcitx5-rime.nix`](https://github.com/NixOS/nixpkgs/blob/e4246ae1e7f78b7087dce9c9da10d28d3725025f/pkgs/tools/inputmethods/fcitx5/fcitx5-rime.nix): By default, `fcitx5-rime` use `rime-data` as the value of `rimeDataPkgs`, but this parameter can be customized by `override`.
-2. [`vscode/with-extensions.nix`](https://github.com/NixOS/nixpkgs/blob/master/pkgs/applications/editors/vscode/with-extensions.nix): This package for VS Code can also be customized by overriding the value of the `vscodeExtensions` parameter to install custom plugins.
+2. [`vscode/with-extensions.nix`](https://github.com/NixOS/nixpkgs/blob/master/pkgs/applications/editors/vscode/with-extensions.nix): This package for VS Code can also be customized by overriding the value of `vscodeExtensions`, thus we can install some custom plugins into VS Code.
-   - [`nix-vscode-extensions`](https://github.com/nix-community/nix-vscode-extensions): This is a vscode plugin manager implemented using this parameter.
+   - [`nix-vscode-extensions`](https://github.com/nix-community/nix-vscode-extensions): This is a vscode plugin manager implemented by overriding `vscodeExtensions`.
-3. [`firefox/common.nix`](https://github.com/NixOS/nixpkgs/blob/416ffcd08f1f16211130cd9571f74322e98ecef6/pkgs/applications/networking/browsers/firefox/common.nix): Firefox also has many customizable parameters.
+3. [`firefox/common.nix`](https://github.com/NixOS/nixpkgs/blob/416ffcd08f1f16211130cd9571f74322e98ecef6/pkgs/applications/networking/browsers/firefox/common.nix): Firefox has many customizable parameters too.
 4. ...

-In short, in order to customize the build parameters of Nix packages of this type, we need to use `Overriding` or `Overlays`.
+In short, `Overriding` or `Overlays` can be used to customize the build parameters of Nix packages.

 ### 1. pkgs.callPackage {#callpackage}

 > [Chapter 13.
 Callpackage Design Pattern - Nix Pills](https://nixos.org/guides/nix-pills/callpackage-design-pattern.html)

-We have introduced and used `import xxx.nix` to import Nix files in the previous content.
-This syntax simply returns the execution result of the file without further processing of the result.
+In the content above, We have used `import xxx.nix` to import Nix files many times, this syntax simply returns the execution result of the file, without any further processing of the it.

-And `pkgs.callPackage` is also used to import Nix files, its syntax is `pkgs.callPackage xxx.nix { ... }`.
-But unlike `import`, the Nix file imported by it must be a Derivation or a function that returns a Derivation.
-Its execution result must be a Derivation(a software package).
+`pkgs.callPackage` is also used to import Nix files, its syntax is `pkgs.callPackage xxx.nix { ... }`, but unlike `import`, the Nix file imported by it must be a Derivation or a function that returns a Derivation.
+Its result is a Derivation(a software package) too.

 So what does the Nix file that can be used as a parameter of `pkgs.callPackge` look like?
 You can take a look at the `hello.nix` `fcitx5-rime.nix` `vscode/with-extensions.nix` `firefox/common.nix` we mentioned earlier, they can all be imported by `pkgs.callPackage`.

 When the `xxx.nix` used in `pkgs.callPackge xxx.nix {...}` is a function (most Nix packages are like this), the execution flow is as follows:

 1. `pkgs.callPackge xxx.nix {...}` will first `import xxx.nix` to get the function defined in it.
 The parameters of this function usually have `lib`, `stdenv`, `fetchurl` and other parameters, as well as some custom parameters, which usually have default values.
 2. Then `pkgs.callPackge` will first look up the value matching the name from the current environment as the parameter to be passed to the function. parameters like `lib` `stdenv` `fetchurl` are defined in nixpkgs, and they will be found in this step.